sapiensly/openai-agents/README.md

 ```php
 $messages = $agent->getMessages();
 ```
 You can also control token usage by setting a maximum token limit for the input and total tokens used in the conversation.
-Provided token usage is just an estimation for plain English text, implement your own logic to calculate the exact token usage based on your needs.
+Provided token usage maybe not exactly what you need in your own use case, implement your own logic to calculate token usage based on your needs.
 ```php
 $agent->setMaxInputTokens(1000); // Limit input tokens to 1000, default is 4096 (set in config/agents.php)
 $agent->setMaxConversationTokens(5000); // Limit total conversation tokens to 5000, default is 10,000 (set in config/agents.php)